 How To Become A Tour Guide

-Do you have a knack for speaking and entertaining groups of people?
-Do you want to guide students, tourists and other visitors and get them to know a particular establishment better?
-If the answer to both these questions is yes, then you can consider being a tour guide.
-In this profession, you will have the opportunity to escort groups or individuals when they visit historical, cultural and tourist sites.
+A tour guide escorts groups or individuals when they visit historical, cultural and tourist sites.
 You will provide historical information, anecdotes and other interesting data about industrial buildings, public places, museums, art galleries, castles and national parks.
 Depending on where you are assigned, you can lead walking tours, driving tours or cruises.

 No matter what kind of tour group you are guiding, you need to have in-depth information about the place.
 You need to have a good memory as you must be able to share historical facts, dates and stories to the visitors.
 Even if you don’t have good memory at first, don’t despair.
 It is comforting to know that these can be learned inasmuch as you will be sharing most of the information repeatedly.
 Since you need to present these facts to the tourists in an animated and interesting manner, you also need to have excellent communication skills.

 To succeed in this profession, you need to be genuinely interested in working with people.
 While you are going to be providing the same information to different groups, the challenge lies in giving it in an interesting and fresh manner every time.
 You still need to be as lively as the first time you were giving the tour even in succeeding tours.
 If you are guiding a particularly large group, you need to have a clear and loud voice.
 You must also anticipate the questions that will be asked and do the necessary research beforehand so that you can answer them.